Table Of Contents

 Dolphin also carries 200+ industrial centrifuges in our inventory.
 These are ready for remanufacture and sale.

-Periodic maintenance of the centrifuge bowl goes a long way towards the reliability and optimum performance of the centrifuge.
+Periodic maintenance of the centrifuge bowl goes a long way toward the reliability and optimum performance of the centrifuge.
 This servicing is further divided into bowl service and centrifuge maintenance.

-The specific centrifuge application defines the service interval of this minor service of the bowl.
+The specific centrifuge application defines the service interval of this minor bowl service.
 In other words, processing benign fluids such as lubricating oil could have a period of 3-6 months between minor bowl service.

 The processing of aggressive chemicals or fluids with abrasive solids requires the bowl service to be performed every 2-3 weeks or sooner.

 We recommend the centrifuge user frequently inspect the centrifuge during the initial startup phase to determine the condition of the bowl seals.
-Based on the bowl condition during these inspections, the user can decide the period between bowl servicing.
+The user can decide the period between bowl servicing based on the bowl condition during these inspections.

 During the regular operation of the centrifuge, the seals and gaskets in the bowl are exposed to varying temperatures, process fluid, and sludge deposits.
 Over time this exposure deteriorates the seals and affects centrifuge performance.

 A periodic bowl service that includes replacing all seals and gaskets is essential to maintain centrifuge performance.

 Cleaning the operating water system under the bowl is essential to this periodic minor service.
 The primary purpose of cleaning this part of the system is to clean out sediment and mineral deposits that can prevent the operation of the sludge ejection mechanism.

 A simple cleaning with vinegar or any mineral cleaning solvent is sufficient.
 Replacing o-rings with the proper lubrication is also essential to the cleaning process.

-Any nozzles in the operating water system are to be thoroughly cleaned and blown out with compressed air.
+Any nozzles in the operating water system must be thoroughly cleaned and blown out with compressed air.